FuelLabs/fuel-specs/specs/protocol/cryptographic_primitives.md

 A specification for the Sparse Merkle Tree is [here](https://github.com/celestiaorg/celestia-specs/blob/master/src/specs/data_structures.md#sparse-merkle-tree).

+A specification describing a suite of test vectors and outputs of a Sparse Merkle Tree is [here](../tests/sparse_merkle_tree_tests.md).

 ## Public-Key Cryptography

 Consensus-critical data is authenticated using [ECDSA](https://www.secg.org/sec1-v2.pdf), with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 A highly-optimized library is available in C (<https://github.com/bitcoin-core/secp256k1>), with wrappers in Go (<https://pkg.go.dev/github.com/ethereum/go-ethereum/crypto/secp256k1>) and Rust (<https://docs.rs/crate/secp256k1>).